it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 The OWASP SAMM project makes a toolkit available.
 This [toolkit ](https://github.com/OWASP/samm/tree/master/Supporting%20Resources/v2.0/toolbox) provides an interview option for evaluating the provider's processes according to SAMM.
 Based on the answers, the toolkit will provide a maturity score for each Security Practice.

+### Discussion Sessions (~8hrs)
+These sessions are for interactive discussions with different roles supporting the efforts related to Software at an organization, which will normally involve two interviewers and each will alst approximately 60-90 minutes in legth.
+The sessions will driven by specific topics found in the SAMM toolkit will not be checklist based but discussions on how processes and procedure are implemented and conducted throughout the organization.
+Below are some of the common role that would be interviewed, however representatives from the logical business units are also useful candidate for interviewing

+* Application/Software Security lead (or responsible party) with responsibilities for defining and managing the integration of security into software

+* Business Analyst or similar role with responsibilities related to requirements, user stories, etc.

+*  Project Manager or similar role with responsibilities for guiding teams through the processes to develop, acquire, and/or maintain software

+*  Application Architect or similar role with responsibilities to help ensure good design and architecture for applications is defined

+*  Developer or similar role that has responsibilities to write code and some testing

+*  QA/Test or similar role that handling the primary testing for software or applications

+*  DevOps Eng or similar role with responsibilities related to build and deployment processes for software

+*  Incident response/Support or similar roles with responsibilities for helping support, triage, respond to issues in production systems

+### Analysis and Reporting (~10hrs)

+Analysis of the provided documentation (if any) along with the captured session notes will be used to complete a SAMM assessment for the organization.
+At the conclusion of the analysis, the following artifacts will be delivered as part of the work product for the organization:

+* High level executive summary of the process, findings, maturity level score and tailored recommendations in a PowerPoint format

+* Completed SAMM Toolbox in Excel format

+* Interview session notes in a Word document format

 ## Determining Reliable Artifacts

 One of the advantages of having higher maturity scores with SAMM is that the provider's processes produce more reliable artifacts which can be used by RABET-V. These artifacts may reduce the assessed risk and/or eliminate the need for the RABET-V process to reproduce these artifacts.
 The evaluation will determine which of these artifacts are reliable and robust enough to be used by RABET-V.

 The following are the artifacts required by certain SAMM maturity levels which may be useful in a RABET-V iteration.

 **Governance/Measure and Improve Stream**

 Maturity Level 2 and 3 have defined KPIs reflecting application security.
 The KPIs and the current KPI results can be used by the RABET-V process to assess the security health of the system.
-For example, one KPI may be the number of reported security incidents and how quickly they were addressed.
+For example, one KPI may be the number of identified vulnerabilities and how quickly they were addressed.
 This information can assist RABET-V evaluators to determine the effectiveness of current security controls and response mechanisms.
+In addition  SAMM requires the maintenance and documentation of an organization's risk management process, one such artifact that may be of value to the RABET-V evaluators is an updated risk profile that details the outputs of the organization's risk assessment.

 **Policy and Compliance/Policy and Standards Stream**